Rad Ed review: Education for liberation - Honi Soit

 Towards the end of the seminar, a discussion was had about the importance of underpinning education activism with emancipatory and democratic ideals.
 Attendees argued that students and staff organising collectively to cause disruption and place pressure on management was the way forward, enlisting as an example the strikes in 1974 that successfully won a feminist philosophy department.
 Ultimately, a view was reached that the perfect education system isn’t going to exist under capitalism, but that students and staff have power in numbers to fight for education reforms as part of an ongoing system overhaul.

 “You can’t hand someone liberation, they have to seize it for themselves,” James said, summarising the main takeaway of the workshop.
-The vision of an emancipatory education may be a long way away, but in settings like this we catch glimmers of possibility.
+The vision of an emancipatory education may be a long struggle away, but in settings like this we can catch glimmers of possibility.

 You can follow the Radical Education Week page here.